 'The Darks' (forthcoming)

-The Darks is the story of two immigrants: a 40-something black Trinidadian man called Jeziah and a young Bosnian woman called Ester.
+The Darks is the story of two immigrants: a 47-year-old black Trinidadian man called Jeziah and a young Bosnian woman called Ester.
 Jeziah is on the run from an act of terrorism which occurred in Trinidad many years previously and which has prevented him from assimilating himself into his life in London.
 Ester, too, is a refugee escaping her past, in her case from the death of her boyfriend during the beginnings of the war in Bosnia.
 Both feel an acute sense of dislocation and the novel explores the ways in which they come to terms with these cataclysmic events in their lives.

 The novel begins with Jeziah locked up in a police cell.
 We gradually come to understand that he is there of his own volition; he suffers from a psychotic condition, the causes of which are unclear, but which he calls his ‘darks’.
 Ester, too, has a psychological affliction – the ‘gift’ of second sight.
 Proceeding from the initial enigma of the incorrect identification of a body dragged from the river, the novel switches between the points of view of Jeziah and Ester as the story progresses.
 Initially, Jeziah and Ester are unaware of each other’s existence, but their lives and fates become entwined as the story unfolds, culminating in an act of violence that will release them both from the prisons of their pasts and send them off into new, hopeful directions.